Felony DUI, Hits Pedestrian, No File in Torrance Court

 Her petrified parents posted bail of $20,000 and took her home.
 The violations written on the ticket issued to the client were a violation of Vehicle Code § 23153(a) (Felony DUI with Injuries, no BAC specified) and Vehicle Code § 20002 (Hit & Run).

 The very next day, the client retained Greg Hill & Associates.
-Greg Hill met with the client on a Sunday afternoon at our office in Torrance and listed to the client’s story and her concerns.
+Greg Hill met with the client on a Sunday afternoon at our office in Torrance and listened to the client’s story and her concerns.
 The client brought her college diploma and proof of employment to the meeting.

-The same day, Greg then drove to the Gardena Police Department to discuss the case with the handling detective and give him the handling detective copies of our client’s college diploma and proof of employment.
+The same day, Greg then drove to the Gardena Police Department to discuss the case with the handling detective and give him copies of our client’s college diploma and proof of employment.
 Greg waited in the lobby of the Gardena Police Department for approximately two hours to speak with the handling detective face to face, but eventually just left copies of the documents for the detective.

 Greg wanted to let the detective know that our client thought she had hit a cardboard box, not a person or a parked car, so she had no obligation to stop at the scene to provide her license and insurance.
 One could not be hit and run, after all, unless one was aware that one had a collision with another car or another’s property, which an abandoned cardboard box certainly was not.